-When I moved into the van, I packed only bare minimum art supplies.
+When I moved into the van, I packed only the bare minimum of art supplies.
 I needed a break from painting, and at the time, I didn’t have the space to store wet paintings or additional supplies.
 Fast forward a year and a half, and I’m wielding paintbrushes again.

 Painting on the road is quite different from painting in the comforts of a home studio, and I’m still getting used to it.
-When I set my studio up outside, I have to contend with weather, fluctuating temperatures, the movement of the sun, wind, and that’s just a start.
+When I set my studio up outside, I have to contend with weather, fluctuating temperatures, and the movement of the sun, and wind, and that’s just a start.
 There’s also the occasional insect that gets stuck in the wet paint, along with pine needles and other tree debris.
 Once I had to pack up early due to wildfire ash raining down on everything.
 It’s all a fun challenge, though.

-Below are some photos to give you an idea of what my outdoor, and indoor, studio setups look like.
+Below are some photos to give you an idea of what my outdoor, and indoor studio setups look like.

 Let me know what you think!